payload-bot/payload-neo/src/api/README.md

 - Base route: https://payload.tf/api/
 - Combine the base route with the sub routes below to get a full route
 - Example: POST /api/external/rcon
 - Example: GET /api/internal/public/stats

 # External (Public) /external/

 - Route handler for all the routes that don't directly interact with the Payload bot

-### POST /rcon
-- **DEPRECATED** Route for interacting with your TF2 server (or any server that uses SRCDS rcon).
-Use [rcon.tf](https://rcon.tf/api/execute) instead.

 ### GET /rgl/:steamid